Itential Frequently Asked Questions

 For in-flight data, all communications between client and server are across secured https connections using standards-based TLS.

 The Itential pricing model is based on two components; software and device licenses.
-The software component includes the Itential Automation Platform, Itential Automation Gateway, and applications that run on the platform such as Configuration Manager.
+The software component includes the Itential Platform, Itential Automation Gateway, and applications that run on the platform such as Configuration Manager.
 Licenses are required for production and non-production instances of the software.

-The device component of the model is based on the number of devices that are onboarded to the Itential Automation Platform.
+The device component of the model is based on the number of devices that are onboarded to the Itential Platform.
 This pricing model is intended to scale based on incremental value – the more devices that are onboarded to the platform, the greater the value realized through automation and orchestration.
 Itential does not charge for users, transactions, or integrations.

 What if my network utilizes virtual devices that have a temporary lifespan?
 Do these devices consume a license for the term?

-IAP licensing is based on devices whose configuration is directly or indirectly managed by the platform, regardless of whether the devices is managed through Itential Automation Gateway or through a controller.
+Itential licensing is based on devices whose configuration is directly or indirectly managed by the platform, regardless of whether the devices is managed through Itential Automation Gateway or through a controller.
 While controllers may be responsible for controlling a variety of object types, the objects that are configurable by Itential and participate in the processing of network traffic will be considered licensable devices.

 Our network contains many devices, but we only want to manage and license a portion of the network.
 Are we required to purchase licenses for every device in our network?